 6. Welcome to the Dark Side (The Fallen Men)

 This is the second book in the series.
-It is a dark motorcycle age gap romance full of amazing tropes.
+It is a dark motorcycle age-gap romance full of excellent tropes.
 Lou is the main character.
-She was in the gang IMSI shootout when she’s seven years old.
-She ends up getting shot, and the guy who saved her life is the new president of the AMC.
+She was in the gang IMSI shootout when she was seven years old.
+She gets shot, and the guy who saved her life is the new president of the AMC.
 In addition, he is not a good guy.
 But Lou sees him as her guardian monster.

 Zeus is 19 years older than her.
 So when she gets shot, they find out that she has cancer.
-She’s a seven-year-old little girl, and her parents are in the spotlight.
-Her father is running for mayor, and he does not want to put in the time their family doesn’t want to talk about her illness.
+She’s a seven-year-old girl, and her parents are in the spotlight.
+Her father is running for mayor, and he does not want to spend time with their family and doesn’t want to talk about her illness.
 They push her aside, and she doesn’t have any friends.
-So she ends up writing to Zeus, the AMC president, the guy who saves her life.
+So she ends up writing to Zeus, the AMC president, who saves her life.

-So their relationship begins off very platonically, and you see him guiding her and raising her through these letters until she starts getting ideas, and he shuts that down real quick.
-So by the time she’s 17 years old, she is ready to shed her good-girl image, and she is ready to walk on the dark side.
+So their relationship begins very platonically, and you see him guiding her and raising her through these letters until she starts getting ideas, and he shuts that down quickly.
+So, by the time she’s 17 years old, she is ready to shed her good-girl image, and she is ready to walk on the dark side.
 Lou is one of the strongest characters fighting cancer and being a strong survivor.

 Author: Giana Darling